vm8181/Excel-Shift-Analysis-Report-Automation/README.md

 # Shift Analysis Dashboard & Report Automation
 ## Overview 🎯
 This project involves automating the process of data reporting and a Dashboard in Excel.
-The automation process includes data transformation, calculations using M language in Power Query, and advanced pivot table operations to create charts and graphs for analysis.
+The automation process includes data transformation, calculations using M language in Power Query, VBA, and advanced pivot table operations to create charts and graphs for analysis.

 - **Raw Data**